Active. Individualized. Evidence-Based.

 Cognitive Behavioral Therapy (CBT)

 CBT guides you through analyzing your thoughts and forming new, healthier ways of thinking.
-We explore the connection between your experiences, thoughts, feelings, behaviors, and results.
-We identify with specificity how you can intervene on your own thinking patterns to help influence your emotions and actions, thereby increasing the likelihood of more desirable outcomes.
+We explore the connection between your experiences, thoughts, feelings, behaviors, and consequences.
+We identify with specificity how you can intervene with your own thinking patterns to help influence your emotions and actions, thereby increasing the likelihood of more desirable outcomes.
+CBT places a heavy emphasis on rational thinking and how deep-seeded core beliefs filter and shape your life and how you interpret it.

 Dialectical Behavioral Therapy (DBT)

-DBT provides what I call an encyclopedia of excellent behavioral coping skills which fall into four categories: mindfulness, emotion regulation, distress tolerance, and interpersonal.
-We work through these skills to identify which ones will be most beneficial for you to integrate into your own behaviors and how you can best utilize them.
-The key concept in this therapy is a balance between reason and emotion.
+DBT provides what I call an encyclopedia of excellent behavioral coping skills which fall into five categories: changing unhealthy behaviors, mindfulness, emotion regulation, distress tolerance, and interpersonal skills.
+We work through these skills to identify which ones will be most beneficial for you to integrate into your own life and how you can best utilize them.
+DBT focuses heavily on the concept of balance, especially between thinking rationally while living with your emotions in a healthy and constructive way, as opposed to trying to avoid or bury them which we know doesn't work.

 This means we work together to identify your strengths and build them up to help you reach your goals.
 This approach focuses on solutions, encouragement, and looking forward.
 This helps us find motivation by emphasizing the benefits of change.
 The research shows this is the most effective form of motivation for long term change.